mksunny1/deleight/readme.md

 ### [css](https://mksunny1.github.io/deleight-api-docs/main/modules/deleight.css.html)

-Primitives to help with loading and using stylesheets.
+Primitives for loading and using stylesheets.
 Using **css**, you can

 - create `CSSStyleSheet` instances from CSS files or text
 - extract `CSSStyleSheet` objects from a document tree from `<style>` and `<link>` elements, optionally removing them from the tree